Honorarium

-An honorarium is an ex gratia payment, i.e., a payment made, without the giver recognizing themselves as having any liability or legal obligation, to a person for his or her services in a volunteer capacity or for services for which fees are not traditionally required.
+An honorarium is an ex gratia payment, i.e., a payment made, without the giver recognizing themself as having any liability or legal obligation to the recipient for their volunteered services, or for services for which fees are not traditionally required.
 It is a common remuneration practice in schools or sports clubs, for teachers and coaches.
 Another example includes the payment to guest speakers at a conference meeting to cover their travel, accommodation, or preparation time.
-Services for Christian Church funerals and/or memorial services are often paid by honorarium, as the minister, musicians, organist, soloist and others, out of care, do not have a set fee for services to grieving families.
+Services for funerals and/or memorial services are often paid by honorarium, as the clergy and other people such as musicians who commonly have roles at these events, out of care, do not have a set fee for services to grieving families.
 Likewise, wedding officiants are sometimes paid through honorarium.
 When required, honorariums may be termed altarages, although an altarage may be paid to a church or parish rather than a person.

 Taxation

 Australia

 An example of this is the payments made by Australian schools to their sporting coaches.
 They are ostensibly receiving a reimbursement for their costs in their voluntary roles as coaches.
 The concept of an honorarium has a tax implication.
 In Australia, recipients of these funds make a tax declaration (known as the hobbyist form) to the tax office and therefore do not have to include this money in their annual tax return.